kkeri/metarepo/src/xp01/README.md

 > later on, even if more axioms are added to the premises.

-The output of the deduction operation is generally larger than the operands, so we need to reduce the output.
+The output of the deduction operation is generally larger than the operands, so it must be reduced.
 Hence each application of the deduction operator is finished by a normalization step `norm`.
-For this purpose I tried both conjunctive and disjunctive normal forms and I also experimented with a third (unfinished) one, called *ordered normal form*.
+For this purpose I tried both conjunctive and disjunctive normal forms and I also experimented with a third (unfinished) one, which I call *ordered normal form*.
+Choice of normal form is hard wired into the code.

 ### Interactive development process

 The deduction operation is embedded into an interactive process by which the user can incrementally build a formal system.
-The interactive environment (called read-eval-print loop in Lisp jargon) keeps track of the current set of premises in form of a normalized proposition (remember that the sequence operator is logical conjunction.)
+The interactive environment keeps track of the current set of premises in the form of a normalized proposition
+(remember that the sequence operator is logical conjunction.)
 The initial premise is `True`, the unit of conjunction.